4 Helpful Tips to Know When Choosing a Credit Card

 We all love surprises, but no one wants an unanticipated fee.

 Read all disclosures carefully before charging to your card to assure that you haven’t missed any details listed within the fine print.
-You should also periodically review your existing cards in the event the terms and conditions, fees, and rate have changed since you opened the card.
+You should also periodically review your existing cards in the event the terms and conditions, fees, and rates have changed since you opened the card.

 Key Terms & Definitions